helcomsecretariat/Cumulative-impact-Assessment-Toolbox/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.
-Let us know if you have any questions at helcom.data@helcom.fi
+Let us know if you have any questions at data@helcom.fi